-The CaixaBank Group's functional and presentation currency is the euro.
+CaixaBank's functional and presentation currency is the euro.
 Therefore, all balances and transactions denominated in currencies other than the euro are deemed to be denominated in foreign currency.
-The functional currency is the currency of the primary economic environment in which the CaixaBank Group operates.
+The functional currency is the currency of the primary economic environment in which CaixaBank operates.
 The functional currency may be other than the euro, depending on the country in which the subsidiaries are based.
-The presentation currency is the currency in which the CaixaBank Group's financial statements are presented.
+The presentation currency is the currency in which CaixaBank's financial statements are presented.